Gentleman Killer (Shamango) Film/DVD Review

 The story device of the avenger taking another person's identity, reminded me of a Karl May story, called The Ghost of the Llano Estacado.
 In this story a young man called Bloody Fox systematically hunts down the members of a group of bandits who are responsible for the death of his parents.
 He never approaches his opponents, but (like Steffen in this movie) stalks them and shoots them from a distance, creating the impression that he's a ghost.
 There's even a second story element which reminded me of the Winnetou movies: the controversial ending, with the Mexican army replacing Winnetou's braves who come to the rescue of the citizens under attack in true cavalry style.
 So was Gentleman Killer inspired by the Karl May novels (and movies) or are these similarities purely coincidental?
 We'll probably never know.

-A few trips were made to Almeria (or a local sandpit), but the overall impression is that of a town-bound production.
-There's enough killing to keep the fans of the dirty approach happy, and the film's basic flaw is that it fails to create a claustrophobic feeling of a town under siege.
+There's enough killing to keep the fans of the dirty approach happy, but the film's basic flaw is that it fails to create a claustrophobic feeling of a town under siege.
 I liked this controversial ending, it adds a playful note to a passable, but otherwise undistinguished movie.
 I found some of the supporting actors better than the two leads, notably Spanish actor Antonio Iranzo as one of Fajardo henchmen, the small guy who doesn't want to be called Muchachito.
 Silvia Solar is a sort of Loredana Nusciak lookalike and when I first caught a glimpse of her, I really thought she was Loredana.
 The action is decent, if a bit daft at times (Steffen enters a house through the chimney in one scene!) and a couple of action moments have been sped-up.
 The best thing about the whole thing, is Bruno Nicolai's rousing score, inspired by Orff's O Fortuna (from Carmina Burana).
 For the occasion Nicolai and Morricone swapped roles: usually it's Nicolai conducting a Morricone score, this time around it's Morricone conducting a Nicolai score (they both score good points, by the way).

 - (1) In some versions the hero is called Shamango, in others (of course) Django.
 In Italy it was realesed under two different titles, and they couldn't agree on the spelling of the hero's name: Gentleman Jo ...
 Uccidi versus Ehi...
 Gentleman Joe... frega il morto e... spara al vivo.